xiaolei-lab/SIMER/README.md

 SP <- phenotype(SP)
 ```

-## Generate phenotype controlled by multiple-group QTNs
+## Generate phenotype controlled by varied QTN effect distribution
 **[back to top](#contents)**

-In the single-trait simulation, the trait can be controlled by ***Multiple-Group QTNs***.
+In the single-trait simulation, the trait can be controlled by ***varied QTN effect distribution***.
 An example of the single-trait controlled by two-group QTNs is displayed as follows:

 ```r
 # Real genotypic map